Road Transport and Safety Agency (Zambia)

-The Road Transport and Safety Agency, popularly known as RTSA, is a road and motor vehicle government regulation body in Zambia.
+The Road Transport and Safety Agency, popularly known as RTSA, is a road and motor vehicle regulatory body in Zambia.
 It is the only institution authorised to issue vehicle training and driving licences in Zambia.
 The agency also ensures that there is road safety in the country.
 Road traffic safety refers to the methods and measures used to prevent road users from being killed or seriously injured.
 To reduce global road traffic deaths and injuries, road safety should be a priority for policy-makers around the world, particularly in low- and middleincome countries, where the death rates are the highest.
 Political will and commitment are key, as is ensuring that road safety decision-making is based on solid evidence.